Layering NGINX for more Inference security

 3. Access the website, using a DNS name that matches your TLS cert (required by Chrome to prompt for mTLS certs)

-If you can load the Open WebUI site only by providing a mTLS client cert, you have correctly configured NGINX to require and verify client certificates.
+If you can login to Open WebUI by **only** providing a mTLS client cert, you have correctly configured NGINX to require and verify client certificates, to pass the value of the email on to Open WebUI via a HTTP Header, and Open WebUI to accept this header value as an authenticated user.

 Conclusion

-We’ve added mTLS authentication to our environment, by using NGINX Ingress Controller.
-Next we’ll use the identity learned via mTLS to make decisions at the time of inference within Open WebUI.
+We’ve added mTLS authentication to our environment, by using NGINX Ingress Controller and Open WebUI trusted headers.

 Updated: